KittyGiraudel/site/_posts/2012-11-27-colors-in-css.md

 The border will be red since the defined color is red.
 If no color was set, it would have been black, since the default value for the color property is black.

-You want to know what’s awesome? `currentColor` is a default value for a bunch of things.
+You want to know what’s awesome? `currentColor` (case-insensitive) is a default value for a bunch of things.
 From my tests:

 - Border-color
 - Color component in box-shadow